Dr-Wojtek/Online-Surgeon/README.md

 3) POST that list to /sendToSurgery/{type}/{time units} to get the final outcome.

 # Other
-Online Surgeon was developed in three days, with about 8 hours of work each day.
+Online Surgeon was developed in three days and an additional day implementing testing.